Robert Faurisson: Legal and other consequences

 Faurisson was fined by a French court in 1983, for having declared that "Hitler never ordered nor permitted that anyone be killed by reason of his race or religion."

 In September 1989, Faurisson was beaten by unknown assailants claiming to be "The Sons of the Memory of the Jews", an organization about which nothing has been discovered either before or since the incident.
 Faurisson had been walking his dog in a park in Vichy and was kicked and punched by three young men, breaking his jaw.

 Shortly after the Gayssot Act—a statute that prohibited Holocaust denial—was enacted in 1990, Faurisson was convicted of Holocaust denial in a French court.
 In 1991, Faurisson was removed from his university chair under the Gayssot Act on the basis of his denialist views.
 He challenged the statute as a violation of international law, specifically the International Covenant on Civil and Political Rights, at the Human Rights Committee.
 Faurisson filed a complaint with the United Nations Human Rights Committee in 1993; in 1996, the Committee rejected Faurisson's claim that France's prosecution of him was a violation of the First Optional Protocol to the International Covenant on Civil and Political Rights.
 The Committee upheld the Gayssot Act as "serv[ing] the respect of the Jewish community to live free from fear of an atmosphere of anti-semitism" and necessary "to serve the struggle against racism and anti-semitism".

 He challenged the statute as Faurisson was charged again in a trial on 11 July 2006.
 He was accused of denying the Holocaust in an interview with the Iranian television station "Sahar 1" in February 2005.
 On 3 October 2006, he was given a three-month probationary sentence and fined €7,500 for this offence.

 Later life

 In December 2006, Faurisson gave a speech at the International Conference to Review the Global Vision of the Holocaust, which was sponsored by the government of Iran.

-Beginning in late 2008, Faurisson became close to the comedian and political activist Dieudonné M'bala M'bala, appearing with him publicly on stage and in video, and celebrating his (Faurisson's) 80th birthday in his theater.
+Over the years, Faurisson was superseded among French holocaust deniers by Roger Garaudy, who was considered more accessible.
+Faurisson's falling out with several other Holocaust deniers contributed to his eclipse.
+Later on, as Garaudy fell ill, Faurisson regained prominence.
+Beginning in late 2008, Faurisson became close to the comedian and political activist Dieudonné, appearing with him publicly on stage and in video, and celebrating Faurisson's 80th birthday in his theater.
 Dieudonné awarded Robert Faurisson an "insolent outcast" prize.
 The award was presented by one of Dieudonné's assistants, Jacky, dressed in a concentration camp uniform with a yellow badge.
 This earned Dieudonné a court conviction.
+In the years that followed and up to Faurisson's death, Dieudonné and writer Alain Soral kept associating with him and introducing his idea to new, younger French-speaking audiences.

-Iranian President Mahmoud Ahmadinejad granted Faurisson an award for "courage" in Tehran, Iran on 2 February 2012.
+On 2 February 2012, Iranian President Mahmoud Ahmadinejad granted Faurisson an award for courage in Tehran, Iran.